cdl-saarland/rv/README.md

 ### Optional cmake flags

 * `RV_ENABLE_CRT:BOOL`
-whether RV should inline and vectorize complex math functions.
-This makes use of the complex arithmetic in compiler-rt.
+Whether RV should inline and vectorize complex math functions.
+This makes use of the complex arithmetic implementations in compiler-rt.
+Requires compiler-rt to live in llvm/projects.
 Defaults to OFF.
 * `RV_TARGETS_TO_BUILD:ListOfTargets`
 List of LLVM targets, for which the SLEEF vector math library should be built.
 Same format as `LLVM_TARGETS_TO_BUILD`.
 RV uses SLEEF to vectorize math functions.
 Clang has to be able to (cross-)compile for all of these targets or the build will fail.
 Defaults to "Native", the host target.
 * `RV_DEBUG:BOOL`